 Fish cooked at the correct temperature keeps its natural juices locked in.
 The proteins firm up just enough without squeezing out all the moisture.

-This means every bite tastes rich and satisfying, not bland or dried out like overcooked fish often does.
+This means every bite tastes rich and satisfying, not bland or dried out, as overcooked fish often is.

 Improved Texture